kedro-org/kedro-viz/README.md

 We also recommend wrapping the `Kedro-Viz` component with a parent HTML/JSX element that has a specified height (as seen in the above example) in order for Kedro-Viz to be styled properly.

+_For more examples on how to visualise with kedro-viz, please refer to the [Documentation](https://docs.kedro.org/en/stable/visualisation/)_

 ## Feature Flags

 Kedro-Viz uses features flags to roll out some experimental features.
 The following flags are currently in use: